ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 When a NAL unit is fragmented and conveyed within FUs, it is referred to as a fragmented NAL unit.
 Aggregation packets MUST NOT be fragmented.
 FUs MUST NOT be nested; i.e., an FU MUST NOT contain a subset of another FU.
 The RTP header timestamp of an RTP packet carrying an FU is set to the NALU-time of the fragmented NAL unit.

-An FU consists of an RTP payload header with NUT equal to 57, an 8-bit FU header, a conditional 16-bit DONL field, a conditional 16-bit v3c-tile-id field and an FU payload.
+An FU consists of an RTP payload header with NUT equal to 57, an 8-bit FU header, a conditional 16-bit DONL field, a conditional 16-bit v3c-tile-id field, and an FU payload.
 The structure of an FU is illustrated below in {{fig-fragmentation-unit}}.

 ~~~
    0                   1                   2                   3